pnp/List-Formatting/column-samples/text-phonenumber-teams-call/README.md

 ---

 ## Additional notes
-- Empty fields do not show a Teams icon.
+- Empty fields do not show a Microsoft Teams icon.
 - No syntax checking for phone numbers.
-What every you enter in the field will be used to initiate the Teams call.
+What every you enter in the field will be used to initiate the Microsoft Teams call.
-- This sample uses [Microsoft Teams deep link](https://learn.microsoft.com/microsoftteams/platform/concepts/build-and-test/deep-link-workflow?tabs=teamsjs-v2#configure-deep-link-manually-to-start-audio-video-call-with-users) to display a link to initiate the Teams call.
+- This sample uses [Microsoft Teams deep link](https://learn.microsoft.com/microsoftteams/platform/concepts/build-and-test/deep-link-workflow?tabs=teamsjs-v2#configure-deep-link-manually-to-start-audio-video-call-with-users) to display a link to initiate the Microsoft Teams call.

 <img src="https://pnptelemetry.azurewebsites.net/list-formatting/column-samples/text-phonenumber-teams-call/readme" />